-The Ontario Provincial Tax (imbpt) is calculated as a proportion (OPTF) of Basic Federal Tax (imbft).
+When OTXFLG is turned off, the Ontario Provincial Tax (imbpt) is calculated as a proportion (OPTF) of Basic Federal Tax (imbft).
 Added to Basic for some years is the Social Services Maintenance Tax which is a proportion (OSSMR) of Basic Provincial Tax (imbpt) exceeding the tax level (OSSML).